NikitaOrliak/NikitaOrliak/README.md

 I'm a Frontend Developer
 ------------------

-I've been learning code for 7 months now.
+I've been learning code for 7 months.
 I started with HTML/CSS and continued with SASS/JavaScript/React/Typescript/Redux.

 * 🌍  I'm currently based in Italy
 * ✉️  You can contact me at [orliaknikita@gmail.com](mailto:orliaknikita@gmail.com)